airpodsreplicas/airreps/docs/ordering/how-to-buy.md

 ## How to Buy

-We recommend always sticking to [trusted sellers](https://airpodsreplicas.com/links/info); most of them have their own websites accepting various payment methods such as Credit Card, Wise, and Bitcoin.
+We recommend always sticking to [trusted sellers](https://airpodsreplicas.com/links/info); most of them have their own websites accepting various payment methods such as Credit Card, Wise, PayPal, and Bitcoin.

 AirReps recommends multiple sellers to avoid a monopoly and encourage competition, which benefits users.
 Each seller offers unique services, quality control (QC), platforms, and pricing.

 Ordering is simple: choose the product you want and check out.

 ::: tip
-When paying with Wise, a manual review from the seller is needed; therefore, it can take up to 24 hours before your order goes through.
+When paying with Wise and sometimes PayPal, a manual review from the seller is needed; therefore, it can take up to 24 hours before your order goes through.
 :::

 ## Information about AliExpress/Alibaba